Mr-Youngxz/gameDemo/README.md

 # gameDemo
-A Gamedemo create by Qt5
+A Tiny Game Demo , Powered By Qt5